-The Alliance for Science conducts original research.
-Our research is intended to dispel misinformation and provide insights into scientific issues, including COVID conspiracies and dubious health claims, vaccine hesitancy, climate change, and agricultural biotechnology.
-We also develop science-based “white papers” on agricultural biotechnology, climate change, and other topics.
+The Alliance for Science conducts original research, intended to dispel misinformation and provide insights into scientific issues, including COVID conspiracies and dubious health claims, vaccine hesitancy, climate change, and agricultural biotechnology.

 • 17 November 2022: New paper published in GM Crops & Food – Misinformation in the media: global coverage of GMOs 2019-2021.
 News release and full paper available online.
 Citation: Lynas, M., Adams, J., Conrow, J. Misinformation in the media: global coverage of GMOs 2019-2021.
 GM Crops & Food (2022) DOI: 10.1080/21645698.2022.2140568

 • A survey of the perceptions that consumers in the United States have about the use of gene editing in addressing agricultural and environmental challenges.
 The survey, which found that consumers have little knowledge of the tool but hold generally favorable views of its use, was conducted by Hemispheres in collaboration with the Alliance for Science and Foundation for Food and Agriculture Research.
 This survey was used to inform the development of an evidence-based gene editing messaging kit that may be downloaded and used by communicators.
 Spanish-language versions of the survey report and gene editing messaging kit may also be downloaded.

 • A paper, published in the peer-reviewed, open-source academic journal GM Crops & Food, that found the traditional and social media conversation around genetically modified organisms (GMOs) became steadily more positive between 2018 and 2020.
 The analysis represents one of the most comprehensive views of GMO perception within both social media platforms and general news media, leveraging over three years of continuous tracking and analysis.
 Here is a common-language version of the study.